In 2015 it was estimated that the world had produced around 8.3 billion tonnes of virgin plastic, of which 6.3 billion tonnes ended up in wastage.

 Here, shoppers are invited to bring refillable containers to fill them with products like pasta and dried fruit from large dispensers.

 Although the idea is good and probably cuts down on packaging at the individual level, unfortunately, there are several downsides to this minimal packaging approach.

-Airtight plastic packaging grew in popularity with the arrival of refrigerators, as well as with the abundance of cars, as they permitted consumers to stock up, bulk buy, and buy in advance for future need instead of just for the immediate usage.
+Airtight plastic packaging grew in popularity with the arrival of refrigerators, as well as with the abundance of cars, as they permitted consumers to stock up, bulk buy, and buy in advance for future needs instead of just for immediate usage.

 The fact is, however, that all those products still come in plastic packaging that gets disposed of by the store managers.